Gyeongjeon Line: Connected projects

 From Boseong, a new cutoff branch is to connect with the Honam Line at Imseong-ri, just before Mokpo.
-Construction of the 79.5 km long branch commenced in 2002, however, work was suspended in the middle of the 2000s for lack of funds.
-As of 2010, the project is on hold after having progressed to 5.5% of the 1,297.924 billion won budget.
-This branch would include the 5,960 m long Jangdong Tunnel northeast of Jangheung.
+Construction of the 79.5 km long aingle-track branch commenced in 2002, however, work was suspended in 2007 for lack of funds, after having progressed to 5.5% of the 1,297.924 billion won budget.
+Construction resumed in 2015, plans were upgraded with the addition of electrification and a top speed of 200 km/h in 2019, with opening scheduled for December 2024.
+This branch includes the 5,960 m long Jangdong Tunnel northeast of Jangheung.